-The Pechanga Air Program began in 2008 with the collection of air quality data according to the program Quality Assurance Project Plan (QAPP) which follows the US EPA National Ambient Air Quality Standards (NAAQS).
-The data collected and monitored at Pechanga Air Station includes ozone (O3), Particulate Matter (PM2.5), and oxides of nitrogen (NOx), which are submitted annually to the EPA.
-There have no new or discontinued monitoring sites, new determinations that data are not of sufficient quality to be compared to the NAAQS have not occurred or changes in identification of monitors as suitable or not suitable for comparison against the annual PM2.5 NAAQS
+The Pechanga Air Program began in 2008 with the collection of air quality data according to the program Quality Assurance Project Plan (QAPP) which follows the EPA National Ambient Air Quality Standards (NAAQS).
+The data collected and monitored at Pechanga Air Station include ozone (O3), particulate matter 2.5 microns or larger (PM2.5), and oxides of nitrogen (NOx), which are submitted to the EPA online Air Quality System (AQS) database quarterly.
+There are no new or discontinued monitoring sites.
+No new determinations that data are not of sufficient quality to be compared to the NAAQS have occurred and there are no changes in identification of monitors as suitable or not suitable for comparison against the annual PM2.5 NAAQS.